oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 * Simulate an external server call and implement the dynamic components
 * Complete displaying the dynamic components using the user claim value

 We'll be covering a lot in this post to build out a non-trivial Angular application.
 As a result, this post assumes some Angular knowledge.
-We'll be blazing through some parts to spend more time working through the dynamic components and user profile information.
+We'll be blazing through some basics to focus on working through the dynamic components and user profile information.

-If you are new to Angular, check out the following fantastic resources and guides first
+If you are new to Angular, check out the following fantastic resources and guides first:
 * [Angular Quickstart](https://angular.io/guide/what-is-angular)
 * [A Quick Guide to Angular and GraphQL](/blog/2021/10/22/angular-graphql#integrate-oidc-for-auth)